 Lessons from Historical Fiction (Afternoon)

-with Priya Parmar
+with Priya Parmar & Jane Green

 This class is an exceptional opportunity both for writers of historical fiction to hone their craft, and for writers of other genres to apply the insights from historical fiction to bring verisimilitude to their own characters.
 It is designed for writers at all levels of accomplishment.
 Historical fiction presents unique challenges.
 It is neither biography nor pure fiction.
 Subjects’ lives must be meticulously researched, and the knowledge gained has to inspire rather than merely be reported upon.
 Achieving a distinctive voice for each character is nowhere more important than in historical fiction.
 Each must come alive on the page with authenticity, remaining always true to their personality.
-Priya will inspire their students with accounts of her fascination in immersing herself in the lives of real people, and extrapolating narratives as plausible as if they were purely factual.
+Priya and Jane will inspire their students with accounts of their fascination in immersing themselves in the lives of real people, and extrapolating narratives as plausible as if they were purely factual.

 4 Afternoons: Monday 11/6–Thursday 11/9 | 1:30-4:30pm